hypo69/hypo/docs/gemini/en/explainer/src/logger/exceptions.md

 - FileNotFoundError: Raised when a file is not found.
 - ProductFieldException: Raised for errors related to product fields.
 - KeePassException: Raised for errors related to KeePass database connections.
-- DefaultSettingsException: Raised for when there are issues with default settings.
+- DefaultSettingsException: Raised when there are issues with default settings.
 - WebDriverException: Raised for errors related to WebDriver.
 - ExecuteLocatorException: Raised for errors related to locator executors.
 - PrestaShopException: Raised for generic PrestaShop WebService errors.